arkadiusz-wieczorek/stagelink-react-vote-form/README.md

 ### vote-form.jsx

+#### Important properties in state
+##### `authResponse` property
+Here is stored the answer from logging services (Facebook, Google, Instagram).

+##### `inputType` property
+It's value for checking whether the user has selected place by keyboard `input` or mouse `click`.

+##### `emptyField` property
+If input field has text then in `render` function simple `if else` statement grabs this value and when if is assigned `true` then it displays `input` with `tooltip` "Where should the show take place?" otherwise it displays list with suggestions.

+##### `demand` property
+This object has information about chosen currency and value.

 #### Important functions

 ##### `componentWillUnmount` and `storeStateBeforeRequest`
 These functions have the same body but `componentWillUnmount` works when we are voting by Instagram.
-The `storeStateBeforeRequest` functions works in case voting by Facebook and Google.
-It happens because instagram performs redirect.
-The responsibility of these features is saving currrent state to localStorage object.
+It happens because Instagram performs redirect.
+The `storeStateBeforeRequest` functions works in case when we are voting by Facebook and Google, because here we have JavaScript SDK and opportunity to load information about logging to service through Promise.
+The responsibility of these functions is saving currrent state to localStorage object.

 ##### `googleResponse` and `facebookResponse`
 These functions are handlers for response from Facebook and Google.
-What is the Instagram, please check componentWillMount header in description about index.jsx.
+What is the Instagram?
+Please check componentWillMount header in description about index.jsx.

+##### `loadLocations`
+This function loads data from Autocompletion Service Google through Promise.
+It's used in `componentDidUpdate` function because the new locations are loading only when typing something in input.

+##### `selectPlaceById`
+When you are choosing a place, this function loads coordinates of place by `place_id`.

 ## Modules